lucashowardmiller/the_knowledge/readme.md

 Program needs gecko driver for selenium too.

 ##### Reasons it's breaking
-1. Your search entry contains non-letter characters, as more url handeling is still being developed
+1. Your search entry contains non-letter characters, as more url handling is still being developed
 1. looking at it funny